Teachers lament 'chaotic' virus rules in German schools - WTMJ

 Many counties and cities already exceed that limit, which Chancellor Angela Merkel and Germany’s 16 state governors agreed should trigger an “emergency brake” on looser restrictions.
 But several states have insisted that schools must nevertheless remain open, arguing that it is in children’s best interest to go to school.

+As Merkel meets again with governors Monday to discuss extending the lockdown measures, some state officials are suggesting the threshold for closing schools and kindergartens should be as high as 200 newly confirmed cases a week per 100,000 inhabitants.

-Merkel says there’s little her government can do under Germany’s federal system to enforce nationwide rules for schools.
+So far the government has said there’s little it can do under Germany’s federal system to enforce nationwide rules for schools.
 As in the United States, education policy is largely the purview of Germany’s 16 states.

 Boehm says he supports the principle of local control of schools but thinks there needs to be a clear rule for all in a situation like the pandemic.